-- InsideHigherEd.com

-- HigherEdJobs.com
+- InsideHigherEd.com - HigherEdJobs.com

 - AcademicKeys.com

 - CalJobs

-- Americasiobexchange.com
+- Americasjobexchange.com

-In addition, UC Berkeley job postings are distributed to various national diversity exchanges as well as through various community partner networks such as the Department of Rehabilitation.
+In addition, UC Berkeley job postings are distributed to various national job boards as well as through various community partner networks such as the Department of Rehabilitation.

-For those positions where there is a limited supply of talent and/or diversity in the labor market, specialty/niche job boards may be accessed and used via Job Elephant for an associated fee.
+For those positions where there is a limited supply of talent in the labor market, specialty/niche job boards may be accessed and used via Job Elephant for an associated fee.
 For assistance with accessing or help in determining which paid advertisements may return the best results, organizational units may contact their Talent Acquisition representative.